 Ozone Monitoring Instrument (OMI) SIPS

-NASA's Ozone Monitoring Instrument (OMI) SIPS, located at NASA's Goddard Space Flight Center in Greenbelt, Maryland, processes data from the OMI instrument on the EOS Aura mission.
-The OMI SIPS products include total ozone and other atmospheric parameters related to ozone chemistry and climate.
+NASA's Ozone Monitoring Instrument (OMI) SIPS, located at NASA's Goddard Space Flight Center in Greenbelt, Maryland, processes data from the OMI instrument on NASA's Aura satellite.
+OMI SIPS products include total ozone and other atmospheric parameters related to ozone chemistry and climate.
 The products are provided to NASA's Goddard Earth Sciences Data and Information Services Center (GES DISC) for archiving and distribution.

 Evelyn Ho, NASA Official